-Each Onyx2 deskside system comes with five XIO board slots.
+Each Onyx2 deskside system comes with five XIO board slots (see Figure 2-10).
 Note that the graphics BaseIO interface board assembly always uses XIO slot one.
 Various types of optional interface boards are supported in the XIO slots.
-These may include:
+These may include the following options: